Criterion of nonsolvability of a finite group and recognition of direct squares of simple groups: Recognition of squares of Suzuki groups

 Let $\alpha=3$.
 Then the Schur multiplier of~$L$ has order~$4$, $m_2(q)=7$, $m_3(q)=5$, and $m_4(q)=13$.
 It is clear that $\overline G=\Soc(\overline G)$.
 Suppose $7\not\in\pi(K)$ and let $x\in G$ be an element of order~$7$.
 Since $\langle x\rangle$ is a Sylow subgroup of $G$, we have $\pi(C_K(x))=\{2,5,13\}$.
 By Lemma~\ref{l:3coclique}, $C_K(x)$ contains an element of order $pr$ for $p\neq r$ and hence $7pr\in\omega(G)$; a contradiction.
 Hence $7\in\pi(K)$.
 Similarly, $5,13\in\pi(K)$.

-Arguing in the same way as in the case of $\alpha\geqslant 5$, we conclude that either $L$ is again a direct factor, i.e., in this case $G=K\times L$, or there is a normal solvable subgroup $W$ of $G$ such that the quotient group $G/W$ is the central product of a solvable group $N$ and a perfect central extension $M$ of $L$, and the center $Z(M)$ is nontrivial.
+Arguing as in the case $\alpha\geqslant 5$, we conclude that either $L$ is again a direct factor, i.e., in this case $G=K\times L$, or there is a normal solvable subgroup $W$ of $G$ such that the quotient group $G/W$ is the central product of a solvable group $N$ and a perfect central extension $M$ of $L$, and the center $Z(M)$ is nontrivial.
 In the first case, applying Lemma~\ref{l:3coclique}, we see that the product of two of the numbers $5,7,13$ lies in $\omega(K)$, and hence the product of all three numbers lies in $\omega(G)$; a contradiction.
-Let us consider the second case.
-Since $Z(M)\neq1$, there are no odd numbers in $\pi(N)$; in particular, $7\in\pi(W)$.
-Denote by $J$ the complete preimage of $M$ in $G$.
-By the Frattini argument, we may assume that a Sylow $7$-subgroup $P$ of the group $W$ is normal in~$J$.
-If $C_J(P)W/W=M$, then $2\cdot 5\cdot 7\in\omega(G)$.
-Let $C_J(P)W/W\leqslant Z(M)$.
-A Borel subgroup of $L$ is a Frobenius group with kernel of order $2^6$ and complement of order~$7$.
-Hence, if $T$ is its preimage in~$M$, then $T=R\rtimes \langle g\rangle$, where $R$ is a $2$-group, $|g|=7$, and $[R,g]\neq 1$.
-Applying Lemma~\ref{l:hh} to the action of $T/C_T(P)$ on $P$ and noting that $7$ is not a Fermat prime, we obtain an element of order $49$ in~$G$.
-This contradiction completes the proof that $k\neq 1$.